Jacob Winchester: Show & Tell collaboration with NPR's StoryCorps

 Winchester was contracted by Manual Cinema in 2014 to create work and perform for Show & Tell as a part of "Let's Get Working," a tribute festival to celebrate the life of Pulitzer Prize-winning author and broadcaster Studs Terkel hosted by the University of Chicago in the Reva and David Logan Center for the Arts.
 The show, a multimedia collaboration between Manual Cinema and NPR's StoryCorps, animated and reimagined StoryCorps stories that dealt with themes of "love, loss, and redemption."

 Show & Tell was performed as the opening act for This American Lifes Ira Glass.
 Winchester composed the score and produced the sound design for a story told by Gilbert Zermeño and Pat Powers-Zermeño, retitled "Sax Trombone" for the event.
 He also directed and scripted the live version of a story by Thomas Weller, retitled "Lone Ranger" for the event.

 Show & Tell received praise from the Chicago Tribune which described the show as a "Kafka-esque psychodrama, with cardboard puppets mixing with live actors, planes gliding onto runways and Terkel delighting a giggling baby."

 2015-2016: New Zealand

 By 2015, Winchester and his then-partner had become tired of the chaotic and politically charged city life in the US.
 Throughout the summer of that year, they sold the majority of their possessions in preparation for a working holiday in New Zealand.
-In New Zealand, Winchester and his then-partner lived in a camping tent and a used Honda Accord, while spending additional stretches in cheap Airbnbs, including a brief stay with director Danny Mulheron in Wellington.
+There, Winchester and his then-partner lived in a camping tent and a used Honda Accord, while spending additional stretches in cheap Airbnbs, including a brief stay with director Danny Mulheron in Wellington.

-While there, Winchester worked as a features and profile writer for corporate business magazines.
+In New Zealand, Winchester worked as a features and profile writer for corporate business magazines.
 His clients came to include executives from Facebook, LinkedIn, New Balance, AT&T, AARP, Bodybuilding.com, The Hershey Trust, David Yurman, Alex And Ani, Roche, and the US Securities and Exchange Commission.